PYovchevski/collapse-nav/README.md

 # collapse-nav
-Simple Responsive Menu which creates the redundant buttons in dropdown menu.
+Simple Responsive Navigation which creates the redundant buttons in dropdown menu.